 Buzzsumo is a fantastic competitive intelligence tool for Paid Search and PPC.
 It allows you to enter any competitor’s domain and lookup their content. with this tool, you can easily discover:

-Understanding the metrics, finding the right intelligence tools, and then conducting a successful Paid Search Competitor Analysis can make a world of difference to building your next campaign.
+Understanding the metrics, finding the right intelligence and PPC competitor analysis tools, and then conducting a successful Paid Search Competitor Analysis can make a world of difference to building your next PPC campaign.

-So follow the tenets defined in this guide, and make informed decisions when choosing the best tools for you.
+So follow the tenets defined in this guide, and make informed decisions when choosing the best PPC competitor analysis tools for you.
 This is key to curating a robust Paid Search Marketing strategy based on your accurate competitor analysis.